NLA1995/playblast-project/README.md

 This tool enables you to create highly personalized playblasts, allowing you to display important information about the shot.
-You can include details such as the artist's name, company name, timestamp, and department.
+You can include details such as the artist's name, company name, frame count, and department.

 #COPY THIS ENTIRE TOOL FOLDER INTO YOUR MAYA SCRIPT'S FOLDER
 #PASTE THE FOLLOWING COMMAND INTO A PYTHON TAB INSIDE SCRIPT EDITOR
+#CHANGE "YOUREQUIPMENTNAME" FOR YOUR EQUPMENT'S NAME
 #THEN WITH THE MIDDLE MOUSE DRAG IT TO YOUR CUSTOM SHELF